VideoPlayerCode/mpv-tools/README.md

 ### Update Notifications

-To get update notifications, simply ensure that you have a GitHub account, and press the "Star" and "Watch" buttons at the top of this project page.
+To get update notifications, simply ensure that you have a GitHub account, and then press the "Star" and (most importantly) "Watch" buttons at the top of this project page.
 You will then receive notifications (via email by default) whenever a new version is released.

 ### Requirements